WIPO Indonesia Trademark Database – IPR Consultant

 ● A resemblance of registered geographical indications.

 ● The logo contains false aspects that can mislead the public about the origin, quality, size, or how to use the product.

 2. Make Sure No One has Used the Name

 Another thing is that you have to ensure that your trademark has not been used or registered.
 It also means that your brand has to be unique.
 Hence, you need to check it on WIPO Indonesia Trademark Database.

 Consulting with a professional is a must.
 If you have started the registration process and paid the fee, but the authority rejects your application, you must start over.
 Even though the process is doable, it wastes your time and money.

 On the other hand, if you don’t register your trademark as soon as possible, other parties might take it and register first.
 Thus, a legal consultant’s presence will help you get through the process much more smoother.

-Every brand in Indonesia is registered and supervised by Direktorat Intelektual Kementerian Hukum dan Hak Asasi Manusia.
+Every brand in Indonesia is registered and supervised by Direktorat Intelektual Kementerian Hukum dan Hak Asasi Manusia (Intellectual Directorate of the Ministry of Law and Human Rights).
 You can check it on the WIPO Indonesia Trademark Database.